sebastienrousseau/pain001/README.md

 very simplified way, a **pain.001** is a message that initiates the customer payment.

-As of today the library is designed to be compatible with the **pain.001.001.03** and **pain.001.001.09** message types and will support more message types in the future.
+As of today the library is designed to be compatible with the:

+- **Payments Initiation V03 (pain.001.001.03)** - ISO20022 message format for
+  initiating payments with version 03,
+- **Payments Initiation V04 (pain.001.001.04)** - ISO20022 message format for
+  initiating payments with version 04,
+- **Payments Initiation V05 (pain.001.001.05)** - ISO20022 message format for
+  initiating payments with version 05 and,
+- **Payments Initiation V09 (pain.001.001.09)** - ISO20022 message format for
+  initiating payments with version 09.

+message types and will support more in the future.

 Payments usually start with a **pain.001 payment initiation message**.
 The payer sends it to the payee (or the payee’s bank) via a secure network.
 This